 He chaired the Natural Sciences, Engineering and Health Sciences Equity Forum at the US and served as a member of the University Forum and several Senate committees, amongst his other administrative duties.

-Acting Deputy Vice-Chancellor: Advancement, Transformation and Human Resources
+Deputy Vice-Chancellor: Advancement, Transformation and Human Resources

 Professor Ruksana Osman

-Professor Ruksana Osman served as the Dean of the Faculty of Humanities for five years and as a Professor of Education at the University of the Witwatersrand.
+Professor Osman previously served as the Dean of the Faculty of Humanities for five years and as a Professor of Education at the University of the Witwatersrand.
 Prior to her appointment as Dean she served as the Head of the School of Education.

 She also serves as the Convenor of the UNESCO Research Chair in Teacher Education for Diversity and Development.
 Professor Osman has extensive teaching and research experience in the field of teacher education and higher education.
 She is an elected member of the Academy of Sciences of South Africa.